Dooyoung-Kim/TrajectoryPlot/README.md

 Put image into the canvas and the trajectory will be visualized on it.

 Extra: Grid count
-For heatmap drawing, we provide countGrid function.
-It will export as csv file.
+For heatmap drawing, we provide gridCount() function.
+You can adjust the grid size and the result will be export as a csv file.